Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Buying Townblocks

 Mayors can buy townblocks using /town buy bonus {amount}.
-An admin can set a maximum limit on how many townblocks a town can buy in the config.yml at `max_purchased_blocks: '0'`.
+There are two methods you can limit how many townblocks can be purchased by a town:

+1. If `town.max_purchased_blocks_uses_town_levels` is set to false: the max is set in the config.yml at `max_purchased_blocks: '0'`.
+2. If `town.max_purchased_blocks_uses_town_levels` is set to true: the max is dictated via the town_level's townBlockBuyBonusLimit setting, allowing towns with more residents to purchase more townblocks.

 The price of a bought townblock is also set in the config.yml at `price_purchased_bonus_townblock: '25.0'`.
 The price can be configured to increase with each purchase using the `price_purchased_bonus_townblock_increase: '1.0'` config setting.
 Using this feature, mayors can grow their town without needing new residents.
 Increasing costs can be seen in `/town buy bonus` output.

 []()Plot Groups
 ---------------